ziwei-jiang/SRGAN-PyTorch/README.md

   --cuda                Using GPU to run
 ```

-###Crop image
+### Crop image

 To visualize and compare the detail in the image, this script to save multiple patches from input image with colored bounding box.
 The cropped images will be saved in the same directory as input image.
 When the saved coordinates is not specified, the program will prompt image for used to select bounding box from image.
+Then the coordinates will be saved to crop other images.

 ```
+$ python get_img_crop.py --image $IMG

 usage: get_img_crop.py [-h] [--image IMAGE] [--coords COORDS]

 optional arguments: